 While nursing sick and injured soldiers, his mother contracted cholera, leading to her death shortly after Jackson was set free from prison.

 At only fourteen years old, Jackson was left an orphan, and the remainder of his childhood was spent being raised by his uncles.

 Even while imprisoned by the British army, Jackson refused to hide his rebellious spirit.
 On one occasion, after refusing to shine the shoes of a British officer, Jackson was slashed in the face with a sword.

 This scar would remain on his face for the remainder of his life.
 Due to this incident, as well as the various forms of trauma that Jackson had suffered at the hands of the British, Jackson began to harbor an aversion to the British, which would persist throughout the remainder of his life.

 Educational and Legal Background

-Despite the fact that he was not particularly fond of studying, Jackson made the decision to eventually pursue his career as a lawyer.
+Although he was not particularly fond of studying, Jackson decided to eventually pursue his career as a lawyer.

 During this time, Jackson established his own law practice and became very wealthy from the revenue that it brought in.
 He used this money to buy large amounts of land, build a mansion known as The Hermitage, and purchase slaves.
 He also met Rachel Robards, who would later become his wife.